apache/streampipes/streampipes-extensions/streampipes-processors-change-detection-jvm/src/main/resources/org.apache.streampipes.processors.changedetection.jvm.welford/documentation.md

 This processor outputs the original data stream plus

-- `cusumLow`: The cusum value for negative changes
+- `cumSumLow`: The cumulative sum value for negative changes
-- `cusumHigh`: The cusum value for positive changes
+- `cumSumHigh`: The cumulative sum value for positive changes
 - `changeDetectedLow`: Boolean indicating if a negative change was detected
 - `changeDetectedHigh`: Boolean indicating if a positive change was detected